 This section covers checklists, rubrics, and guidelines for evaluating online programs and course quality.
 The Selection/Application/Implementation Guide and the Resources/Examples sections may be used to create a customized program and course evaluation process for an institution’s specific needs.

-Two sample online faculty development courses based on UCF’s IDL6543 have been provided in this section for downloading and importing into a learning management system.
-These courses are a distillation of the key elements of IDL6543 that institutions may use—as is, or modified—to train their own faculty.
+A sample online faculty development course based on UCF’s IDL6543 has been provided in this section for downloading and importing in to a learning management system.
+This course is a distillation of the key elements of IDL6543 that institutions may use—as is, or modified—to train their own faculty.
 The content is of the same high quality that UCF has used to train its own faculty.

 This section explores the tools, techniques, and strategies that have been shown to promote effective development regardless of the modality in which it will ultimately take place.
 These options will relate to the overall faculty development model, along with logistical factors.